muellermarco/sml-gbq-cost-analysis/README.md

 - Extracts GBQ information schema records to allow connect to AtScale Query logs
 - Supports environment-based configuration
 - Uses secure service account integration
 ---

+## 🐍 Notebooks

+You will find two files in the Notebooks folder:

+**Notebooks/Extract AtScale Logs.ipynb**
+One is designed to read the AtScale logs via REST API and save them to a BigQuery table.
+The routine loads the entries incrementally so that only queries since the last load are reloaded.
+The notebook can thus be executed regularly in BigQuery using a scheduler.

+**Notebooks/Extract GBQ Information Schema Logs.ipynb**
+The second notebook is intended for use when there is no direct access to the Information Schema table.
+An extract via CSV can be imported into a BigQuery table using this notebook in order to proceed manually.

+---